Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Introduction

 Since any Julia continuum different from those constructed in Theorem~\ref{thm:mainarclike} would be of span zero but not arc-like, it would be of considerable topological interest.
 It is conceivable that one can construct a disjoint-type entire function having a Julia continuum of this type, thus yielding a new proof of Hoehn's theorem mentioned above.
 We do not pursue this investigation here.

-We prove a number of additional and more precise results, which will be stated and discussed in Section~\ref{sec:intro2}.
-To conclude the introduction, we shall first discuss the wider significance of the class of disjoint-type entire functions, and then mention two easily-stated important applications of our results and methods.
+We prove a number of additional and more precise results, which are stated and discussed in Section~\ref{sec:intro2}.
+To conclude the introduction, we discuss the wider significance of the class of disjoint-type entire functions, and then mention two easily-stated important applications of our results and methods.